 Maths at Westfield Primary School

 We want all pupils to enjoy learning and exploring mathematics, and become confident mathematicians, through a carefully structured mastery approach to the subject.
 At Westfield, we follow the Statutory Framework for the EYFS and National Curriculum to teach mathematics.
-This is delivered using Maths No Problem in KS1 and 2 and the White Rose guidance for EYFS.
+This is delivered using Maths No Problem throughout the whole school.

 The national curriculum for mathematics aims to ensure that all pupils:

 • become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.